fmarletaz/hagfish/hox/README.md

-# Code and data for the vertebrate hox phylogeny (Figure S)
+# Code and data for the vertebrate hox phylogeny (Supplementary figure 8)

 ## Re-running the analysis